Q. What makes a complete submission package?

 Q. What is your policy on considering poetry manuscripts?

-A. Our Phoenix Poets series is closed to unsolicited submissions, and at present we are not considering contemporary poetry outside the context of the series.
+A. Our Phoenix Poets series is open to submissions only during the month of November, and at present we are not considering contemporary poetry outside the context of the series.

 Q: Do you issue reprints or revised editions of older books?